pocketnetteam/pocketnet.core/README.md

 When you first start, the pocketnetcore desktop utility will ask for the location of the blockchain data directory.
 Default for Windows `%APPDATA%/Pocketcoin`, for linux `~/.pocketcoin`.

 ## Docker
+Make sure that enough resources are allocated in your docker settings for the node to work from the section https://github.com/pocketnetteam/pocketnet.core#usage \
-You can start your node with a single command from Docker
+You can start your node with a single command from Docker.
 ``` sh
 $ docker run -d \
     --name=pocketnet.main \